-I study archaea and bacteria involved in various N transformations (denitrification, nitrification, dissimilatory nitrate reduction to ammonium - DNRA) in arable soils and in the rhizosphere.
-Understanding the ecology and evolution of these microorganisms, in particular how they interact with crops, is central to the design of agricultural practices that limit N losses and contribute to mitigate both climate change and environmental pollution.
+I study archaea and bacteria involved in various nitrogen transformations (i.e. nitrification, denitrification and nitrate ammonification [DNRA]) in agricultural soils and in the crop microbiome.
+Understanding the ecology and evolution of these microorganisms, in particular how they interact with crops, is central to the design of agricultural practices that increase nitrogen use efficiency and contribute to mitigate both climate change and environmental pollution.

 In my research I use a combination of field surveys and experimental studies, together with multivariate tools, including machine learning, and phylogeny-based approaches.

-I am teaching at bachelor, master and PhD level.
+I occasionaly teach at bachelor, master and PhD level.
 My lectures cover the ecology of archaea and bacteria in arable soils and in the rhizosphere, as well as an introduction to the protist world.
-I am also supervising literature projects within the course on soil biology and biochemical cycles.

 Elin Almén (main supervisor; 2021)